lc-soft/LCUI/README.md

    it into any non-free derivatives we may later wish to create.
 So to make it easier for us (and avoid any legal issues) we prefer if patches are released as public domain.

+## GitHub Workflow

+Developing patches should follow this workflow:

+### Initial Setup

+1. Fork on GitHub (click Fork button)
+2. Clone to computer: `git clone git@github.com:«github account»/LCUI.git`
+3.	cd into your repo: `cd LCUI`
+4. Set up remote upstream: `git remote add -f upstream git://github.com/lc-soft/LCUI.git`

+### Adding a Feature

+1. Create a branch for the new feature: `git checkout -b my_new_feature`
+2. Work on your feature, add and commit as usual

+Creating a branch is not strictly necessary, but it makes it easy to delete your branch when the feature has been merged into upstream, diff your branch with the version that actually ended in upstream, and to submit pull requests for multiple features (branches).

+### Pushing to GitHub

+8. Push branch to GitHub: `git push origin my_new_feature`
+9. Issue pull request: Click Pull Request button on GitHub

+### Useful Commands

+If a lot of changes has happened upstream you can replay your local changes on top of these, this is done with `rebase`, e.g.:

+	git fetch upstream
+	git rebase upstream/master

+This will fetch changes and re-apply your commits on top of these.

+This is generally better than merge, as it will give a clear picture of which commits are local to your branch.
+It will also “prune” any of your local commits if the same changes have been applied upstream.

+You can use `-i` with `rebase` for an “interactive” rebase.
+This allows you to drop, re-arrange, merge, and reword commits, e.g.:

+	git rebase -i upstream/master

 ## Legal